vOptSolver/vOptSpecific.jl/README.md

+# vOptSpecific: part of vOptSolver for structured problems

-# Solver of multiobjective linear optimization problems
+**vOptSolver** is a solver of multiobjective linear optimization problems (MOCO, MOILP, MOMILP, MOLP).

-This repository concerns **vOptSpecific**, the part of **vOptSolver** devoted to **multiobjective structured problems**.
+This repository concerns **vOptSpecific**, the part of vOptSolver devoted to **multiobjective structured problems**.
 With vOptSpecific, the problem is expressed using an Application Programming Interface.

 We suppose you are familiar with vOptSolver; if not, read first this [presentation](https://voptsolver.github.io/vOptSolver/).